mogui/pyorient/README.md

 ## Usage

-For full range of commands refer to this page: [API](https://github.com/mogui/pyorient/wiki/API) or read the tests!
+A full range of commands will be available soon, for now you have to read the tests.

 ### Init the client